Stefan Schröder

 Stefan Schröder (born 17 July 1981 in Schwerin) is a German former team handball player.
 He is the World Champion of 2007 playing with the German national team.
 He participated on the German team that finished 4th at the 2008 European Men's Handball Championship.

 Club career

 Stefan Schröder started playing handball at SV Post Schwerin.
 In 1999 he joined the youth team of SG Flensburg-Handewitt, where he would break through on the first team a year later.
 In 2001 he won his first title, when Flensburg-Handewitt won the EHF Cup Winners' Cup beating Ademar Leon in the final.

 In 2004 he joined HSG Düsseldorf.

 Only a year later in 2005 he joined HSV Hamburg.

 Schröder won the EHF Cup Winner's Cup in 2007 with the German club HSV Hamburg.

 On June 6th 2009 he beat the Bundesliga record for most goals scored in a single game, when he scored 21 goals.
+Herbert Lübking's record of 20 had stood for more than 40 years at that point.

 He retired as a player in 2017, but unretired briefly in August 2018 because HSV Hamburg had many injured players.